zowe/sample-node-api/README.md

 ### 2) install component using zowe-install-component.sh script
 ```

-./<zowe-runtime-dir>/bin/zowe-install-component.sh -c <component-name> -i <zowe-instance-dir> -o <component-pax-file> -l <log-folder>
+./<zowe-runtime-dir>/bin/zowe-install-component.sh -d <zowe-extensions-dir> -i <zowe-instance-dir> -o <component-pax-file> -l <log-folder>

 ```

 ### 3) Lifecycle scripts of the component

-We expect following in service folder `start.sh` and `configure.sh`.
+We expect following in service folder `start.sh`.
 In our case its bin folder with relevant scripts.

-`configure.sh` sets up specified variables and configuration to help get the component started
 `start.sh` starts node app on configured port
 `env.sh` its custom script use to configure port for our node app, feel free to use your desired way